 The effect: Live video is having its moment in the spotlight again.

-Live videos are attention-grabbing — especially when the audience gets a push notification.
+Live videos specifically are attention-grabbing — especially when the audience gets a push notification.

 Plus, live videos present a unique opportunity to build trust with interactive, two-way conversations.